fewrux/fewrux/README.md

 -->
 Computer Science student with a solid background in advertising agencies as a Copywriter and Account Manager, leading teams and serving large clients in-house.

-* :computer: Stacks ---> JavaScript, Node.js, Express, CSS, HTML
+* :computer: Stacks ---> JavaScript, Node.js, React, CSS, HTML, APIs, SQL, NoSQL (MongoDB)
-* 🔭 Learning ---> React, Ruby, Java
+* 🔭 Learning ---> Ruby, Ruby on Rails
 * :mailbox: LinkedIn Profile ---> https://www.linkedin.com/in/felipecrubio/

 🌱 Life outside of coding: I am a Yoga teacher and I have lived in an Ashram for 7 months as a retreatant and resident teacher.
 Whenever I can, I travel to collaborate on ecovillage, agroforestry, and bio construction projects.